cardano-community/guild-operators/docs/Scripts/cncli.md

 ##### Run
 Services are controlled by `sudo systemctl <status|start|stop|restart> <service name>`
-All services are configured as child services to cnode.service and as such, when an action is taken against this service it's replicated to all child services.
+All services are configured as child services to `cnode.service` and as such, when an action is taken against this service it's replicated to all child services.
 E.g running `sudo systemctl start cnode.service` will also start all child services.

 > Make sure to set appropriate values according to [Configuration](#configuration) section before starting services.

-Log output is handled by syslog and end up in the systems standard syslog file, normally `/var/log/syslog`. `journalctl -f -u <service>` can be used to check service output(follow mode).
+Log output is handled by syslog and end up in the systems standard syslog file, normally `/var/log/syslog`. `journalctl -f -u <service>` can be used to check service output (follow mode).
 Other logging configurations are not covered here.

 Recommended workflow to get started with CNCLI blocklog.

 1. Install and deploy services according to [Installation](#installation) section.
 2. Set required user variables according to [Configuration](#configuration) section.
 3. (**optional**) If a previous blocklog db exist created by cntoolsBlockCollector, run this command to migrate json storage to new SQLite DB:
-   * `$CNODE_HOME/scripts/cncli.sh migrate <path>` where <path> is the location for the directory containing all blocks_<epoch>.json files.
+   * `$CNODE_HOME/scripts/cncli.sh migrate <path>` where <path> is the location to the directory containing all blocks_<epoch>.json files.
 4. Start deployed services with:
-   * `sudo systemctl start cnode-cncli-sync.service` (starts leaderlog, validate & ptsendslots automatically)
+   * `sudo systemctl start cnode-cncli-sync.service` (starts `leaderlog`, `validate` & `ptsendslots` automatically)
    * `sudo systemctl start cnode-logmonitor.service`
    * `sudo systemctl start cnode-cncli-ptsendtip.service` (**optional but recommended**)
    * alternatively restart the main service that will trigger a start of all services with: